-One could argue that other factors, such as choice of a parameter update rule (e.g., ADAM, RMSProp) and learning rate, may also influence how well an RNN learns about certain grammar.
+One could argue that other factors, such as choice of a parameter update rule (e.g., ADAM, RMSProp, etc.) and learning rate, may also influence how well an RNN learns about certain grammar.
 However, in our experiments, we observe that these latter conditions actually have little and nearly no influence on the final results.
-Thus, we focus on the factors described in the list of key factors.
+Thus, we focus on the factors described in the list above.

-3.3 The DFA Extraction Process.
-Here, we use an approach similar to that of Zeng et al. (1993) to extract DFA from second-order RNNs.
-To be more specific, we first train second-order RNNs to classify strings generated by each of the seven Tomita grammars (Tomita, 1982).
-A desirable outcome of the hypothesis described in the previous section is that when the hidden space is well separated, many well-established clustering methods should generate similar results.
+3.3 The DFA Extraction Process

+Here, we use an approach similar to Zeng et al. (1993) to extract DFA from secondorder RNNs.
+To be more specific, we first train second-order RNNs to classify strings generated by each of the seven Tomita grammars (Tomita, 1982b).
+A desirable outcome of the hypothesis described in the previous section is that, when the hidden space is well-separated, many well-established clustering methods should generate similar results.
 This allows us to choose our clustering approach based on computational complexity.
 As a result, we adopt the k-means clustering approach due to its simplicity and efficiency.
-We must now turn to choosing an appropriate value of K.
+However, as will be discussed in the following, we must now concern ourselves with choosing an appropriate value of K.

-After clustering the hidden space, we follow the approach taken in Schellhammer, Diederich, Towsey, and Brugman (1998) to construct the transition diagram.
+After clustering the hidden space, we follow the approach taken in Schellhammer et al. (1998) to construct the transition diagram.
 Specifically, we construct the diagram by counting the number of transitions that have occurred between a state and its subsequent states (given a certain input).
-For example, given a state S_k and input symbol i, we calculate the number of transitions to all states {S} from S_k , including any self-loops.
-After obtaining the transition counts, we keep only the most frequent transitions between {S} and {S + 1} given input i and discard the other less frequent ones in the transition diagram.
+For example, given a state S_k and input symbol i, we calculate the number of transitions to all states $\{S\}$ from S_k , including any selfloops.
+After obtaining the transition counts, we keep only the most frequent transitions between $\{S\}$ and $\{S+1\}$ given input i and discard the other less frequent ones in the transition diagram.

 It is important to note that K should not be set too small.
-In an extreme case, when the value of K is set to be even smaller than the minimal number of states of the ground-truth DFA, the extraction never provides the correct DFA.
+In an extreme case, when the value of K is set to be even smaller than the minimal number of states of the ground truth DFA, the extraction never provides the correct DFA.
 Additionally, when K is small, the hidden activations that should have formed different clusters (which represent different states) may be forced to be included in a single cluster, hence generating poor clustering.
 We illustrate this effect by demonstrating in Figure 1 the clustering obtained by selecting different K's.
 More specifically, we evaluate the clustering using a silhouette coefficient to measure how well the resulting clusters are separated.
 As shown in Figure 1, when K is smaller than 6, the clustering is much less desirable and varies significantly than when K is larger.
 This poorly clustered hidden space will more likely cause inconsistent transitions between states given the same input.
-For example, assuming there are two cluster S_1 and S_2 , given the same input symbol i, they transit to S_3 and S_4 , respectively.
+For example, assuming there are two cluster S_1 and S_2 , given the same input symbol i, they transit to S_3 and S_4 respectively.
 When K is small, it is possible that S_1 and S_2 are merged as one cluster \hat{S}1 .
 As a result, \hat{S}1 will inconsistently visit S_3 and S_4 with the same input i.
-This falsely indicates that the transition learned is more likely to be nondeterministic, while the real case is that the RNN generates S{t+1} based on S_t and i deterministically.
+This falsely indicates that the transition learned is more likely to be non-deterministic, while the real case is that the RNN generates S{t+1} based on S_t and i deterministically.
 This effect can be mitigated when K is increased beyond a certain value.
 However, this does not indicate that K can be set arbitrarily large.
-Larger K brings only limited improvement in the clustering results, while imposing more computation on both the clustering algorithm and the minimization algorithm, which we introduce next.
+Larger K only brings limited improvement in the clustering results, while imposing more computation on both the clustering algorithm and the minimization algorithm which is introduced next.

-Figure 1: Influence of K on clustering results for all grammars.
+Figure 1: Influence of K on clustering results for all grammars